suzanbaert/Dplyr_Tutorials/Rmd_originals/Dplyr04_Summarizing_and_slicing.md

 **Arranging rows**
 ------------------

-It's useful if your summary tables are arranged.
-This is when the `arrange()` function comes in.
+It's useful if your summary tables are arranged, which is `arrange()`'s job.
 The default format for numeric variables is to sort ascending, but you can add the `desc()` function in your call to change the default.
 For string variables, it will sort alphabetically.

 Sorting numeric variables:
 `arrange(sleep_total)` will arrange it from short sleepers to long